finanalyst/collection/README.md

 		*  **Note** The update behaviour is not initially implemented.

-*  Every other toplevel key is interpreted as a Mode.
-This means a mode cannot be named `METADATA`.
-The Mode key will point to a hash with the keys:
+*  Every other toplevel key that meets the plugin naming convenstion is interpreted as a Mode.
+This means a mode cannot be named `_metadata_`.

+*  The Mode key will point to a hash with the keys:

 	*  `_mode_format` Each mode may only contain plugins from one Format, eg., _html_.